yezhuoyang/RSQos/README.md

-In the first step, we implement the demo for a small fault-tolerant quantum computer.
-All our implementation must be evalulated for further optimization.
+- [ ] Add a function to print the scheduling log.

-- [ ] Logical CNOT gate
+- [ ] Change Process Status while scheduling.
-- [ ] Logical Hadamard gate
+- [ ] For T-factory syscall, add space requirement.
-- [ ] A simple T factory
+- [ ] Consider T-factory scheduling in the baseline algorithm.
-- [ ] A small circuit with T gate
+- [ ] Consider T-factory scheduling in the round robin algorithm.